mooreds/docs-1/references/tql-reference.md

 The `<column-expression>`s and `<column-alias>`s are used in the same order as they appear in the query.

 Each `<column-expression>` will be calculated and resolved.
-The output can be immediate value (number, string or boolean), JSON object or JSON array.<br/>
+The resolved value can be immediate value (number, string or boolean), JSON object or JSON array.<br/>

 For `<path>` the resolve process will do a lookup for each `<key>` in the current location in the JSON object.
 The value that is found will be used as the resolved value. if `<path>` ends with `.*` - the value will be all the fields that were found under the last `<key>`<br>
 If a `<key>` is being resolved but the current item is not a JSON object, the resolve will stop and the value will be considered as 'not found'.<br>